Image Credit: Kilyan Sockalingum

 Harry Potter and the Cursed Child is in two parts, which you are intended to see in order on the same day (matinee and evening) or on two consecutive evenings.

-The play has won multiple Olivier Awards since it opened in the West End, and it is currently booking until June 2025.
+The play has won multiple Olivier Awards since it opened in the West End, and it is currently booking until September 2026 at the Palace Theatre.

 The Lion King has been running in the West End for nearly 20 years and is still massively popular with audiences.
 The show is not just a musical telling the story of Simba the lion cub; it is an experience which uses the whole of the theatre with music, dance, puppets and uniquely inventive props.